-Table 10 presents a season comparison (19/20 and 20/21) of attendance habits by team.
+Table 10 presents a seasonal comparison (2019/20 and 2020/21) of attendance habits by team.
 This comparison shows that Maccabi Haifa and F.C.
-Ashdod fans plan to attend several matches next season more than the current season (12.5% difference each).
-At the expense of watching the team's matches on TV for Maccabi Haifa fans, and seasonal tickets for F.C.
-Ashdod fans.
-Also, Hapoel Hadera fans plan to buy fewer seasonal tickets next season compared to the current season (18.2% difference), and instead, watch more TV matches and attend several matches (9.1% difference each).
-Beitar Jerusalem and Maccabi Netanya fans plan to watch more their team games on TV next season (difference of 10.2% and 10.7% respectively) and less to buy seasonal tickets (difference of 15.4% and 10.7%).
-Finally, Hapoel Be’er Sheva fans intend to attend fewer matches next season (12.8% difference) and watch the team's matches on television next season much more than the current season (17.9% difference).
+Ashdod fans plan to attend several more matches next season than the current season (12.5% difference regarding each team), rather than watching their team's matches on television (Maccabi Haifa fans) or purchasing season tickets (F.C.
+Ashdod fans).
+Hapoel Hadera fans also plan to buy fewer season tickets next season compared to the current season (18.2% difference), with a preference for watching more televised matches and the intention to attend several individual matches (9.1% difference for each habit).
+Beitar Jerusalem and Maccabi Netanya fans plan to watch more of their team’s games on television next season (difference of 10.2% and 10.7% respectively) and aim to purchase fewer season tickets (difference of 15.4% and 10.7% respectively).
+Finally, Hapoel Be’er Sheva fans are less inclined to attend individual matches next season (12.8% difference) and aim to watch their team's matches on television next season much more often than the current season (17.9% difference).

 Discussion

 The loyalty factor of football fans is defined as emotional loyalty by Neal (2000).
-The results in this research support this definition; motives of fans’ loyalty do not change due to the crisis.
-Fans continue to support the team even that the product (football matches) is not existing or delivered, meaning that his loyalty is not based on the product itself but the emotional connection.
-Moreover, this also supported by the high degree of longing for football in general reported by the fans, even more, that the fans of the third and fourth categories that are teams at the lower part of the table, consequentially less successful teams are the ones with higher degrees of longing.
+The results of this research support this definition; the motives of fans’ loyalty have not changed due to the crisis.
+Fans continue to support their teams even though the product (football matches) is no longer delivered in the same way, meaning that loyalty is not dependent on the product itself but on the emotional connection.
+This is further supported by the high degree of longing for football reported in general by fans, even more so when it comes to fans of the third and fourth categories, whose teams are positioned at the lower end of the league table.
+Consequently, the supporters of less successful teams express higher degrees of longing.

-According to popular conception, loyalty has a positive connection to purchase.
-However, it is evident from the results that the Covid-19 crisis harmed the intention of fans to purchase seasonal tickets season for the season following the crisis.
-Decrease numbers of seasonal tickets will have an impact on all-league teams regardless of the position of the team.
-For the top-rated teams, fans will choose to attend several matches instead of committing to seasonal tickets.
-For most of the rest of the league teams, fans intend to decrease the number of times they attend matches, with a seasonal ticket or individual matches, instead they will watch matches on television next season more than this past season.
+According to popular conception, loyalty has a positive effect on purchase intentions.
+However, it is evident from the results that the Covid-19 crisis has negatively affected the intention of fans to purchase season tickets going forward.
+A decrease in the sales of season tickets will have an impact on all league teams, regardless of their position.
+Next season, fans of the top-rated teams will choose to attend several individual matches rather than committing to season tickets.
+For the remaining league teams, fans generally plan to attend fewer matches and will instead opt for watching more matches on television.

-Maccabi Haifa fans are the only ones that reported that they would attend more individual matches on season 20/21 instead of watching the team's matches on TV.
-This anomaly can be due to a relatively successful 19/20 season of the team after several unsuccessful seasons.
-This fact challenges the idea of the connection or lack of it, of loyalty, and attending habits to team success in times of a crisis not related directly to football.
+Only Maccabi Haifa fans reported that they would attend more individual matches during the 2020/21 season instead of watching the team's matches on TV.
+This anomaly could be explained by a relatively successful 2019/20 season for the team, after several unsuccessful seasons.
+This challenges the idea that levels of loyalty and attendance habits are not connected to team success in times of crisis.

-Football clubs must understand and adapt to the new reality created by the crisis.
-Fans change in habits will have a direct economic impact on clubs for sure in the short term, but clubs should closely monitor the situation for the long term, study the new fans' needs, and give proper solutions for short and long times.
+Football clubs need to understand and adapt to the new reality resulting from the emergence of this international health crisis.
+Changes in the habits of supporters will certainly have a direct economic impact on clubs in the short term, but the latter should closely monitor the situation in the long term, taking into consideration the changing needs of fans in order to provide proper solutions adapted to the current climate and with a view to the future.

 Disclosure statement